Omemee, Ontario: Education

 Omemee has two public schools: Lady Eaton Elementary (kindergarten to grade 3), and Scott Young (c.
 1969 grades 4 to 8).
 Scott Young Public School (c.
 1993) was named after Scott Young, a journalist and author of many books, and father of musician Neil Young.

 In 2015 due to enrollment decline in Scott Young Middle school, “to the point where both schools were below 50 per cent Ministry of Education identified capacity”, the Trillium Lakelands District School Board moved the overflow of grade 4’s from Lady Eaton over to Scott Young.
 Then in late 2016 it was announced that Lady Eaton Elementary school will close for good in June 2018.

 Though Lady Eaton is to be closed, there are plans to keep the daycare open to the public: “the board [can] work with the Omemee Children’s Centre in the hopes of moving the daycare to Scott Young”.

 Legacy

 The ghost town of Omemee, North Dakota, was named after the Ontario Omemee, as the former's first post master hailed from the latter.

-In 1970, Crosby, Stills, Nash & Young released Déjà Vu with a recording of the song "Helpless" which was based on Neil Young's hometown Omemee, referring to the town in the first verse as, “There is a town in north Ontario...All my changes were there”.
+In 1970, Crosby, Stills, Nash & Young released Déjà Vu with a recording of the song "Helpless".
+The song refers to Omemee, Neil Young's hometown: “There is a town in north Ontario ...
+All my changes were there”.